alexandronischenko/services/README.md

 ## Screens

 - [Main] - Main view with list of services
-- [WebView] - Here you can search city about you want know forecast
+- [WebView] - Here you can open chosen service website

 ## Tech